PhaserEditor2D/helpcenter-phaser3/README.md

 The dialog contains buttons with different functions:

 * **Open In Phaser Labs**: it opens the example in a new tab of the browser.
-The examples are hosted in the official Phaser Labs website.
+The examples are hosted on the official Phaser Labs website.
 Later we explain how to change it and host them locally.
 * **Open In Sandbox**: it opens the example in the Sandbox of the Phaser Labs website.
-This sandbox allows you changing the code of the example and run it with the modifications.
+This sandbox allows you to change the code of the example and run it with the modifications.
 It is an amazing resource for learning the Phaser.
 * **View Source**: it opens the example's code in the source editor of the Help Center.
 * **Refresh**: it reloads the example.
 * **Close**: it closes the dialog.

-As we mentioned before, the examples are hosted in the Phaser Labs website (http://labs.phaser.io).
+As we mentioned before, the examples are hosted on the Phaser Labs website (http://labs.phaser.io).
 However, if your internet connection is slow, or you are not connected at all, you can download the Phaser examples and run them locally.

 These are the steps: